Al-Tehrani/blog/_pages/about.md

 Welcome!
 ======

-I'm **Alireza GhaffarTehrani**, a data scientist and software developer with a strong foundation in statistics, computer engineering, and machine learning.
+I'm **AL Tehrani**, a data scientist and software developer with a strong foundation in statistics, computer engineering, and machine learning.
 I recently completed my **MMath in Data Science at the University of Waterloo**, where my thesis focused on **Interpretable Machine Learning (IML)** methods for building transparent and trustworthy models.

 This website serves as a portfolio of my academic background, professional experience, and personal projects.
 You’ll find details about my: